pratikrathore8/opt_for_pinns/README.md

 sh config/convection_adam_lbfgs_nncg_best.sh
 ```

-Notebooks in the `plotting` sub-directory can be used to reproduce plots demonstrated in the paper.
+Notebooks in the `plotting` sub-directory can be used to reproduce the plots demonstrated in the paper.